Chlamydia

 Chlamydia signs and symptoms

-Symptoms may show within one to three weeks after coming into contact with chlamydia, many months later, or not until infection spreads to other parts of the body.
+Symptoms may show within one to three weeks after coming into contact with chlamydia or many months later.
 Most people have no noticeable signs or symptoms of infection.

 If you do notice symptoms they can include the following: